 Laurène Southe

-This resulted in her exploring new avenues such as fashion photography and becoming the youngest member of the Vienna African Writers Club organised by the University of Vienna.
-Moreover, she also became the first Austrian member to join the Black Women Photographers, a global community supported by top companies such as The New York Times, Nike, Nikon and more.
+This resulted in her exploring new avenues such as fashion photography and becoming the first Austrian member to join the Black Women Photographers, a global community supported by top companies such as The New York Times, Nike, Nikon and more.
+Moreover, alongside her photography ventures, she also became the youngest member of the Vienna African Writers Club organised by the University of Vienna.

-In the beginning of the year 2020, Laurène decided to take matters into her own hands and began showcasing her many talents publicly.
+In the beginning of the year 2020, Laurène decided to take matters into her own hands and began showcasing her various talents publicly.

 Articles by Laurène Southe